For many foreigners, Singapore quickly becomes more than just a place to work — it can feel like home.

 Step 2: Online Submission via ICA e-Service

-Eligible applicants can now submit their Singapore PR applications online through the ICA e-PR system.
+Eligible applicants can now submit their PR applications online through the ICA e-PR system.
 Log in with Singpass on ICA e-Service and upload all supporting documents.

 Step 3: Fill in Particulars and Upload Documents Within 7 Days